Cambria Quartz vs Granite Countertops: The Pros and Cons

 The Pros of Granite

 Granite is a beautiful natural product.
-Because granite comes out of the ground slabs have natural variations.
-This can appeal to some homeowners, and be a drawback to others.
+Because granite comes out of the ground, slabs have natural variations.
+This can appeal to some homeowners and be a drawback to others.
 One selling point is that because it is natural, every slab is completely unique!

 The Cons of Granite

-Granite is heavy and inflexible, as a result, like quartz, it always requires expert professional installation.
+Granite is heavy and inflexible; as a result, like quartz, it always requires expert professional installation.

 Because granite is varied in color and design, it is impossible to hide seams.
 Expect seams to show up once it has been installed.
 If this is a major issue, granite might not be right for you.

 When buying granite, try to choose from complete slabs.
-Samples can give you a general idea of what you may be purchasing, but because this is a natural material, if ordering based on samples it may not give you a 100% accurate reflection of your finished countertops.
+Samples can give you a general idea of what you may be purchasing, but because this is a natural material, ordering based on samples may not give you a 100% accurate reflection of your finished countertops.

 Both quartz and granite have plenty of advocates.
 When shopping, do your due diligence.
 Read reviews, speak with a Toulmin Kitchen and Bath kitchen designer, and examine your needs before you make a final choice.
-The bottom line, whether you choose quartz or granite for your kitchen countertops you'll end up with a beautiful, durable and functional countertop that you're sure to love!
+The bottom line: whether you choose quartz or granite for your kitchen countertops, you'll end up with a beautiful, durable, and functional countertop that you're sure to love!

 If you're considering a kitchen or bathroom remodeling project and are looking for the perfect countertop material, give our design experts a call.
-We're West Alabama's award-winning, premier kitchen, and bath showroom.
-We're experts who are known for a design-build process that makes the construction process stress-free.
-Contact us to schedule an appointment for a design consultation.
+We're West Alabama's award-winning, premier kitchen and bath showroom.
+We're experts known for a design-build process that makes construction stress-free.

 About Toulmin Kitchen & Bath Design - We're West Alabama's award-winning, premier kitchen and bath showroom.
 We're experts who are known for a design-build process that makes the construction process stress-free.
 Contact us to schedule an appointment for a design consultation.